GitHubWestie/Milestone-Project-One/README.md

 ![locations-mobile-lighthouse](assets/screenshots/join-us-mobile-lighthouse-score.png)

-During testing I found that Lighthouse had issue with image sizes not being explicitly set on the HTML elements.
-Normally I would look to keep things like sizing exclusively in CSS but this was impacting my score based on the CLS rating and so I took the decision to use the explicit sizes as suggested by Lighthouse.
+During testing, I found that Lighthouse had an issue with image sizes not being explicitly set on the HTML elements.
+Normally I would look to keep things like sizing exclusively in CSS but as this was impacting my Lighthouse score based on the CLS rating I decided to use the explicit sizes.

 ![explicit-lighthouse-image-issue](/assets/screenshots/lighthouse-image-explicit-width.png)
 ---